-Who Was Eliminated On ‘Dancing with the Stars’ For Week 8 Of Season 28?
+Who Was Eliminated On ‘Dancing With The Stars’ For Week 8 Of Season 28?

 Each contender and pro partner performed two dances.
 One was a style of dance each couple had not previously delivered on the DWTS floorboards.
 The other was a dance-off for which Van Der Beek had earned immunity during Halloween Week when he hit the top of the leaderboard.

-First up for the couple’s dances was former White House Press Secretary Sean Spencer.
+First up for the couple’s dances was former White House Press Secretary Sean Spicer.
 He performed his jazz number with show regular Jenna Johnson because his regular partner, Lindsay Arnold, was absent due to a death in the family.
 The choreography was snappy but Sean’s interpretation was questionable, with judge Bruno Tonioli told him he doesn’t have “many jazz bones in [his] body.”
 He awarded Sean a 6 while his fellow arbiters, Carrie Ann Inaba and Len Goodman, each awarded him a 7 giving Sean 21 out of a possible 30 points.

 The jive had been assigned to Lauren Alaina and Gleb Savchenko, who performed the fast-moving number to the classic Elvis Presley’s hit, “Hound Dog.”
 The country singer and former American Idol contestant garnered all 8s from the three judges, giving her a decent score of 24 out of a possible 3o points.